 Now, let’s dive a bit deeper into the hybrid mattress construction and see what materials are most commonly used for its layers.

-Comfort layers are the upper layers of the mattress, placed right under the cover, that are responsible for the amount of sinkage you get from your bed.
-Their number also defines the firmness.
+Comfort layers are the upper layers of the mattress, placed right under the cover, and are responsible for the amount of sinkage you get from your bed.
+The number of layers also helps define the firmness feel.
 For example, if you need a mattress with an extra firm feel, choose models with fewer comfort layers, and vice versa.
 Now, the main materials used in comfort layers:

-“Most of the hybrid mattresses also feature a quilted pillow-top for enhanced comfort.
-It’s usually made with natural wool or synthetic fibers for closer conforming.”
+Most of the hybrid mattresses also feature a quilted pillow-top for enhanced comfort.
+It’s usually made with natural wool or synthetic fibers for closer conforming.

 Most of the hybrid mattresses use pocketed springs as their foundation; however, mattress models with a traditional solid coil block do still exist.
-Individually wrapped coils are more responsive to your movements during the night and perform better in terms of distributing your body weight around the mattress surface more evenly.
+Individually wrapped coils are more responsive to your movements during the night and perform better in terms of distributing your body weight around the mattress surface more evenly (2).
 However, they may lack edge support, especially when thinner coils are used.
 Solid spring blocks are typically devoid of this issue, as all the spring rows are connected rather than separate.
 But this can also be the culprit — hybrid mattresses with solid springs tend to be very bouncy.

 Additional Elements of Construction

-Today, even a mattress under $1,000 can please you with smart construction and a lot of additional features for your comfort.
+Today, even a mattress under $1,000 can offer smart, durable construction and additional comfort features.
 Hybrid mattresses are no exception here.
 For example, some of the brands listed above can offer you the following:

 - Lumbar pad — an additional layer of foam or latex placed in the lumbar area for a more targeted pressure relief.